History of Bombay in independent India

-Mumbai, also known as Bombay, is the financial capital of India and one of the most populous cities in the world.
+Mumbai, previously known as Bombay, is the financial capital of India and one of the most populous cities in the world.
 Mumbai grew into a leading commercial center of India during the 19th century on the basis of textile mills and overseas trade.
 After independence, the desire to domesticate a Marathi social and linguistic Mumbai to a cosmopolitan framework was strongly expressed in the 1950s.
 Mumbai, one of the earliest cities in India to be industrialized, emerged as the centre of strong organized labour movement in India, which inspired labour movements across India.

 Background

 The Seven Islands that came to constitute Mumbai were home to communities of the Marathi Speaking Kolis and Aagris for Decades.
 The islands came under the control of successive indigenous empires before being ceded to the Portuguese and subsequently to the British East India Company.
 During the mid-18th century, Mumbai was reshaped by the British with large-scale civil engineering projects, and emerged as a significant trading town.

 Mumbai was a native Fisherman Land of Marathi Speaking Kolis And Aagris grew into a leading commercial center of India during the 19th century on the basis of textile mills and overseas trade.
 The city was, first and foremost, built and developed by an Britishers Then Migrants From Gujarat Came For industrial and commercial bourgeoisie consisting of Parsis, Gujarati Hindus, Muslims communities earning their wealth on the extensive Arabian trade.
 The expanding labour force in Mumbai was initially drawn from the coastal belt of Konkan, south of the city.
 Until the 1940s, Marathi speakers from these areas accounted for 68% of the city's population, and held mostly jobs.